 Ginger has been shown to speed up emptying of the stomach, which can relieve indigestion and discomfort in the stomach area.

 De-bloat with this Iced Ginger & Mint Green Tea:

 Nuts contain fiber, unsaturated fatty acids and polyphenols that may impact the composition of the gut microbiota and overall gut health, studies show.

 Bananas and Apples

 Bananas and apples have a soothing effect on your gut due to their high content of pectin, a soluble fiber that acts as a prebiotic, promoting the growth of good bacteria.

 It’s easy to forget that olives are a fermented food.
 They are rich in Lactobacillus which is a gut-friendly bacteria.

 Making changes but still in need of support?
-Try our Digestive Support Bundle.
+Try our Digestive Support Collection.